vdmitriyev/lenvs/README.md

 ## About

-Loads environmental variables from an .env file
+Loads environmental variables from an .env file.
+Runs a sub-process with OS specific terminal that will get environment variables read from an '.env' file.

 ## Install